 When constructing the CSE dataset, we collect a sample every 5", and each sample can collect 72 images at the same camera distance.
 As for why 5" was chosen instead of 10" or 1", we have the following considerations.
 First, we believe that a full-featured dataset should be linear and smooth, so the angle of acquisition should be as small as possible, or as imperceptible as possible.
-However, collecting samples from an angle that is too small will greatly increase the number of samples, and many problems will follow: first, an excessively large number of samples will cause a serious burden on storage; second, an excessively large number of samples will prolong the training time; third, and most important point, repeatedly feeding a large number of samples with the same background and similar appearance to the model can easily make the model overfit, and even learn the background, object tray, and other elements incorrectly, which will cause a serious problem with the network model on which the object selecting method(distance entropy, probability entropy, etc.) relies.
-Therefore, considering the reasons above, we choose to collect a sample every 5".
+However, collecting samples from an angle that is too small will greatly increase the number of samples, and many problems will follow: first, an excessively large number of samples will cause a serious burden on storage; second, an excessively large number of samples with the same background and similar appearance to the model can easily make the model overfit, and even learn the background, object tray, and other elements incorrectly, which will cause a serious problem with the network model on which the object selecting method (distance entropy, probability entropy, etc.) relies.
+Therefore, considering the reasons above, we choose to collect a sample every 5''.